Theatre at the Center: Artistic Director

 William Pullinsi was the founder and artistic director of Candlelight Playhouse, America's first dinner theatre which opened in Washington, D.C. in 1959 and Summit, Illinois in 1961.
 He has been credited with introducing theatre to a wider audience of patrons.
 Pullinsi has directed numerous American musicals and received recognition from theatre organizations for his work.

-Pullinsi has served as the artistic director at Theatre at the Center since 2005.
+Pullinsi served as the artistic director at Theatre at the Center since 2005.
 He has directed and produced more than 400 shows in his career, receiving 18 Jeff Awards.
 Pullinsi produced numerous shows that went on to have record-breaking multi-year runs including Fiddler on the Roof, Man of La Mancha, and Little Shop of Horrors, the latter of which transferred to the Royal George Theatre.
-Pullinsi is well known for his high production values and creative staging.

 Pullinsi made several acquisitions for the theatre, including the Broadway set of Company from Hal Prince, the off Broadway plants for Little Shop of Horrors, and the Tony Award-winning costumes from Nine.
 He also opened the Forum Theatre in 1970 to present deeper and more thought-provoking theatre including The National Health, Robert and Elizabeth, and the world premiere of Boss.
 Additionally, at Candlelight Playhouse, he staged well-received productions of musicals that were historically commercial failures, such as Follies, Song & Dance, and Rags.

 Shows for which he received both Best Production and Best Direction awards include: Follies, Into the Woods, Phantom, Little Shop of Horrors, Nine, The National Health, and Man of La Mancha.
 He directed Into the Woods at Marriott's Lincolnshire Theatre and the long running play, Over the Tavern at Northlight Theatre and the Mercury Theatre.
 He served as associate producer of Trying, a new play Off-Broadway in New York.

 Pullinsi received his B.F.A. from Boston Conservatory, and did graduate work at the Goodman School.
 He received an honorary Doctorate of Humanities from Lewis University.
-He was named a distinguished artist in the theatre by the Chicago Academy of Arts and the Chicago Drama League.
+He was named a distinguished artist in the theatre by the Chicago Academy of Arts and the Chicago Drama League.The Chicago Tribune named him the Chicagoan of the Year in Theater in 2015 when he retired from his theatrical career.

 In 1989, Pullinsi became the first American director to stage a musical in Russia with a Soviet cast and crew.
 He directed Man of La Mancha during a five-week visit to the Drama Theatre of Turgenev in Orel, south of Moscow.
-Pullinsi is a lifelong member of the Actors' Equity Association and a member of the Society of Stage Directors and Choreographers.
+Pullinsi was a lifelong member of the Actors' Equity Association and a member of the Society of Stage Directors and Choreographers.